edusorcerer/nova/README.md

 ## installation

-run `npm or yarn install`
+run `npm install or yarn run install` to install all necessary dependencies for client and server

-run `npm install -g nodemon` to install Nodemon globally
+run `npm install -g nodemon expo-cli` to install necessary global dependencies

 ## running the app

-run `nodemon server/`
+run `npm start or yarn run start` to start client and server development

+### client

+run `npm client` to start _client_ developement

+### server

+run `npm server` to start _server_ development